 Go to your products settings.
 Select your new tax class in the Tax class option:

 You can edit products in bulk, too:

-In this article, you have learned how to set EU VAT taxes in your store.
+In this article, you have learned how to set EU VAT taxes and setting tax rates in your store.
 Let me know if my WooCommerce EU VAT CSV file was useful for you!
 I’m looking for your feedback in the comments section below.

 Do you need more information about taxes in WooCommerce?
-Read our WooCommerce Taxes Guide →
+If so, read:

 Read also the Flexible Invoices for WooCommerce following the EU law article if you’re interested in invoicing for EU customers.

 Finally, check the Flexible Invoices plugin.
 It allows you to issue invoices in your store with proper VAT rates, and MOSS support, reverse charge, EU VAT validation!